ezell38/Hello_CircuitPython/README.md

 ### Reflection

-This assignment was hard because I kept saving the code to a file on my computer and not my Metro board.
-I also used some code from another student and didn't adjust my wiring to fit their code which messed up my Ultrasonic sensor.
+I got this code online and when you import new code it is very important that you adjust your wiring to fit the code.
+For example, in this assignment I had my digital wire going out from D1 while the code said D2.

 ## CircuitPython_Photointerrupters